-Join Justin Seeley for an in-depth discussion in this video Asking for LinkedIn recommendations, part of Up and Running with LinkedIn.
+Join Justin Seeley for an in-depth discussion in this video Asking for LinkedIn recommendations, part of Learning LinkedIn (2015).

 - Asking for recommendations on LinkedIn is not all that dissimilar from asking for a recommendation for your regular resume.
 In this movie, I'll walk you through the process for asking for recommendations here on the LinkedIn Website.
 The first way is probably the easiest way to ask for a recommendation.
 You simply send a message to the person that you want to recommend you requesting that they go to your profile, review it, and leave you a recommendation for a job, or for a position that you held at their company.
 That, however, is probably the most informal way and not the best way to go about it.